AndrewJBateman/angular-material-nav/README.md

 ## Features

-* sidebar collapses to burger when screen < 600px
+* sidebar collapses to burger when screen width < 960px (small tablet handset).
+App doesn't do much else - just demonstrates @angular breakpointObserver.
+* [Breakpoint system](https://material.io/design/layout/responsive-layout-grid.html#breakpoints) used to decide when top menu goes to side menu burger.
+[Angular breakpoints using the Material design system explained here](https://material.angular.io/cdk/layout/overview).

 ## Status & To-Do List

-* Status: Working.
+* Status: Updated to Angular 9.
+Working.

-* To-Do: experiment and add functionality
+* To-Do: experiment and add functionality. burger menu appears at the tablet setting of 960px, although the Handset breakpoint is used.
+Worth investigating why this is.

 ## Inspiration